jboucher154/WoltApp2024/README.md

 ### For Docker:

-If you prefer to test the assignment in a docker container, you can create the image and run it using the provided Dockerfile and docker-compose
+If you prefer to test the assignment in a docker container, you can create the image and run it using the provided Dockerfile and docker-compose.

 ```
 docker compose up